 (a) A petition for dissolution shall be filed with the governing body of the municipality.
-The petition shall be in writing, set forth the reasons for the request to dissolve the municipality, and be signed by not less than 25 percent of the legal voters of the municipality as shown by the last preceding general election.
-The petition for dissolution shall be served upon the mayor and recorder, or on the last mayor or recorder thereof.

-(b) Upon the filing of a qualified petition for dissolution of twenty-five or more percent of the legal voters of any Class III city or Class IV town or village municipal corporation, the governing body thereof shall submit to the qualified voters of such municipal corporation at the next regular municipal election, or at a special municipal election called for that purpose, the question of continuing or dissolving such municipal corporation.
+The petition shall be in writing, set forth the reasons for the request to dissolve the municipality, and be signed by not less than 25 percent of the qualified voters of the municipality as shown by the last preceding statewide general election.
+The petition for dissolution shall be served upon the mayor and recorder, or on the last mayor or recorder thereof. (b) Upon the filing of a qualified petition for dissolution of any municipal corporation, the governing body thereof shall submit to the qualified voters of such municipal corporation at the next regular municipal election, or at a special municipal election called for that purpose, the question of continuing or dissolving such municipal corporation.
 It shall be the responsibility of the governing body to verify the total number of eligible petitioners and to determine whether the required percentage of petitioners has been obtained.
 The governing body shall provide written notice of the election to the State Auditor within five days of determining an election date.
-The ballots, or ballot labels where voting machines are used, shall have written or printed on them the words:

-/ For Continuance of Municipal Corporation

-/ For Dissolution of Municipal Corporation

-Shall the municipality of (name of municipality subject to dissolution) be

-18 dissolved?

-19 () Yes.

-20 () No.

-(c) The dissolution election shall be conducted in accordance with applicable election laws.

-(d) If a majority of the legal votes cast be for dissolution, then such municipal corporation shall by operation of law be dissolved upon termination of the term of the governing body then in office: Provided, That all debts or other obligations outstanding against such municipal corporation shall be settled in full at the expiration of six (6) months from the date of the election on the question.
+The ballots, or ballot labels where voting machines are used, shall have written or printed on them the words: Shall the municipality of (name of municipality subject to dissolution) be dissolved? () Yes. () No. (c) The dissolution election shall be conducted in accordance with applicable election laws. (d) If a majority of the legal votes cast be for dissolution, then such municipal corporation shall by operation of law be dissolved at the expiration of six (6) months from the date of the election on the question.
 The State Auditor shall promptly conduct an examination under the authority granted under §6-9-1 et seq. of this code, to determine the financial condition of the municipality.
-If a majority of the legal votes cast be for continuance, then such municipal corporation shall continue in existence unless and until dissolved at some later date under the provisions of section one of this article or this section two.
-Provided, however, That another election under the provisions of this section two shall not be held within two years of the last such election.
-Any election under the provisions of this section two shall be held, conducted and superintended and the result thereof ascertained, certified, returned and canvassed in the same manner and by the same persons as an election for municipal officers of such municipal corporation.
+If a majority of the legal votes cast be for continuance, then such municipal corporation shall continue in existence unless and until dissolved at some later date under the provisions of this section or §8-35-1 of this code.

 PART III.
-INVOLUNTARY DISSOLUTION OF MUNICIPAL CORPORATION. §8-35-3.
+INVOLUNTARY DISSOLUTION OF MUNICIPAL CORPORATION.

+§8-35-3.
 Involuntary dissolution of municipal corporation.